In attendance: Hanan Bell, Teresa Metzger-Howe, Koko Morgan, Linda O’Gara, Doug Potter, Bruce Sherman, Kim Waggie and Gennie Winkler.

 Suggestions for Fall

 We will not be able to get together as a large group.
 Small groups might be able to get together.
-This will make raising money for the United Churches the music from the various ensembles or individuals that choose to play during the fall quarter.
+This will make raising money for the United Churches homeless fund difficult.
+The music from the various ensembles or individuals that choose to play during the Fall quarter might be able to be used raise money for the fund.

-For fall quarter small groups might be able to be coached in person or by the use of Zoom on-line.
+For Fall quarter small groups might be able to be coached in person or on-line via Zoom.
 Gennie will ask the coaches if they would be interested in participating.
-The Music center of the Northwest has the space to make in person coaching possible.
+The Music Center of the Northwest has the space to make in person coaching possible.

 Another possibility is what Bellevue Youth Symphony is doing.
-They meet 45 -75 minutes per quarter via zoom doing score study, research history on the composer, then the students will play individually.
-Click tracks are used to help the students play in time.
-Then they listen to each other's tapes and critique one other.
+They meet 45-75 minutes per quarter via zoom doing score study, researching history on the composer, and playing individually.
+Click tracks are used to help the students play in rhythm.
+Then, they listen to each other's tapes and critique one other.
 One other project is a full orchestra recording.
-The symphony hopes to meet and record in person at the end of the quarter.
+The Symphony hopes to meet and record in person at the end of the quarter.
 Technical support would need to be hired to help with the non-live recording.